Skip to main content

 Do you aspire to work on magazines?
 This course will give you the best possible start on the road to success.
-It addresses subjects such as writing, subediting, production and design techniques, research skills and how to generate lively, interactive content for the web.
+It addresses subjects such as writing, sub-editing, magazine production, blogging and design techniques, research skills and how to generate lively, interactive content for the web.

 Our tutors are practising journalists who share their wide range of experience.
 This course also features guest speakers from national magazines and newspapers in both print and online.
 Past speakers have included Rachel Rodriguez – social media producer at CNN International, Zing Tsjeng – UK editor of the feminist channel Broadly, Guardian feature writer, Simon Hattenstone and Jon Snow of Channel 4 News.